SequesterChain/pallets/donations/README.md

 // A standard AccountIdToMultiLocation converter type AccountIdToMultiLocation: Convert<Self::AccountId, MultiLocation>;

+// Weight information for extrinsics in this pallet type WeightInfo: WeightInfo;

 // weight of an xcm transaction to send to sequester
 #[pallet::constant]
 type SequesterTransferFee: Get<BalanceOf<Self>>;